publications

 Read More

-To achieve this goal, we will combine expertise from Earth System sciences and biodiversity studies within a social-ecological system (SES) framework and with a strong participatory approach.
-Strategies co-developed in CHARTER with indigenous and local communities will comprise synergies between their ambitions for adaptation actions with novel forms of land management geared towards climate change mitigation and sustainable development.
+To achieve this goal, CHARTER combined expertise from Earth System sciences and biodiversity studies within a social-ecological system (SES) framework and with strong participatory approaches.
+Strategies co-developed in CHARTER with indigenous and local communities comprised synergies between their ambitions for adaptation actions with novel forms of land management geared towards climate change mitigation and sustainable development.

-CHARTER is made up of seven transdisciplinary Work Packages (WPs) to address three central aims:
+CHARTER was made up of seven transdisciplinary Work Packages (WPs) to address three central aims:

 1) Work with Arctic communities to co-develop strategies and policy pathways for livelihoods such as herding, hunting and fishing, that reflect, and enhance adaptation to, the changing Arctic (WP 1-6).